getodk/docs/docs/aggregate-deployment-planning.rst

 Computer skills
 ---------------

-Custom `Tomcat deployments in local or cloud servers <aggregate-tomcat>`_, including the one described in the :doc:`Amazon Web Services <aggregate-aws>` guide, have a steep learning curve and require technical aptitude.
+Custom :doc:`Tomcat deployments in local or cloud servers <aggregate-tomcat>`, including the one described in the :doc:`Amazon Web Services <aggregate-aws>` guide, have a steep learning curve and require technical aptitude.
 At a minimum you will be:

 - changing network configuration
 - selecting and using a website hosting service or specifying and configuring your own server and network router(s)